Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 * DB_PASSWORD - Please set a secure password here
 * REDIS_PASSWORD - Please set a secure password here

-If you are unsure if the `.env` file is writable inside Docker, please make it writable for anybody (`-rw-rw-rw- or 666`).
-You can switch back to read only after the setup.

 Your directory should look like this now:

 ```